Improved Graph Clustering: Introduction

-{\bf Convex methods for matrix decomposition:} Our method is related to recent literature on the recovery of low-rank matrices using convex optimization, and in particular the recovery of such matrices from ``sparse" perturbations (i.e., where a fraction of the elements of the low-rank matrix are possibly arbitrarily modified, while others are untouched).
+Our method is related to recent literature on the recovery of low-rank matrices using convex optimization, and in particular the recovery of such matrices from ``sparse" perturbations (i.e., where a fraction of the elements of the low-rank matrix are possibly arbitrarily modified, while others are untouched).
 Sparse and low-rank matrix decomposition using convex optimization was initiated by~\cite{chandrasekaran2011siam,candes2009robustPCA}; follow-up works~\cite{chen2011isit,li2013constantCorruption} have the current state-of-the-art guarantees on this problem, and~\cite{Jalali2011clustering} applies it directly to graph clustering.

-The method in this paper is Maximum Likelihood, but it can also be viewed as a weighted version of sparse and low-rank matrix decomposition, with {\em different elements of the sparse part penalized differently, based on the given input graph.} There is currently no literature or analysis of weighted matrix decomposition; in that sense, while our weights have a natural motivation in our setting, our recovery results are likely to have broader implications, for example robust versions of PCA when not all errors are created equal, but have a corresponding prior.
-Moreover, our result on lower-bounds immediately implies a tight necessary condition for the standard matrix decomposition problem.
+The method in this paper is Maximum Likelihood, but it can also be viewed as a weighted version of sparse and low-rank matrix decomposition, with {\em different elements of the sparse part penalized differently, based on the given input graph.} There is currently little work or analysis on weighted matrix decomposition; in that sense, while our weights have a natural motivation in our setting, our recovery results are likely to have broader implications, for example robust versions of PCA when not all errors are created equal but have a corresponding prior.